-Looking after your health and wellbeing is vital for everyone, but paying close attention to it is even more important if you suffer from a chronic or long-term condition that requires extra care, such as diabetes, irritable bowel syndrome (IBS) or regular migraines.
+Looking after your health and wellbeing is vital for everyone, but paying close attention to it is even more important if you suffer from a chronic or long-term condition that requires extra care, such as diabetes, irritable bowel syndrome (IBS), or regular migraines.
 Getting regular exercise and making sure that you eat well and have a balanced diet are all part of managing your health well, but there are specific approaches and alternative therapies you can incorporate into your daily life, alongside traditional medicine, that may help to relieve suffering around a long-term condition.
-In some cases, it is recommended to speak with your doctor before undertaking an alternative therapy.
+In some cases, it is recommended to speak with your doctor before undertaking alternative therapy.

 Managing your health with diabetes

 Diabetes is a condition whereby the body cannot properly process food as energy.
 The pancreas produces insulin, a hormone used to help glucose get into cells.
 With diabetes your body either doesn’t make enough insulin or cannot use the insulin as it should, causing sugars to build up in the blood.
 Diabetes is the seventh leading cause of death in the US and affects millions of Americans with the number is growing year on year.
 It is predicted that by 2050, one-third of Americans will have diabetes.
 Careful continual management of the condition is necessary.